Grey-Whitt/password-generator/README.md

 numChar = ['0','1','2','3','4','5','6','7','8','9'];

+//empty array for building list of allowed characters var allowChar = []

+//output of random characters taken from allowChar after it is filled var outputPass = ''

+//where random characters are stored when chosen var randChar = '

   //while output for generated password is not equal to desired length while(outputPass.length !== length) {
     //randomly selects characters from allowed characters array